 Last weekend we hosted a group of 19 students for a class about catching rainwater in the landscape.
 We set a record for the number of people in our basement, and we ran out of chairs!
 We accomplished a lot, except that the tour outside to see the front yard rain catchment system was canceled due to the garden being buried under ice and snow.

 Catching rainwater in the landscape can be an efficient way to irrigate and improve soil quality at the same time.
 Swales are one method for capturing rainwater in the residential landscape.
 In this post I discuss what a swale is and why you should have one.

 If you’re ready to get started building a swale in your yard, see my article how to construct a swale in the residential landscape.

 If you’re managing a larger landscape, see my article What is a Swale? geared toward larger land holdings.

 What is a Swale?

-Easy enough: a swale is a shallow trench dug out dead level along the land’s contours, with a berm on the downhill side.
+A swale is a shallow trench dug along the land’s contour, with a berm on the downhill side.

 Now, the above picture is showing large swales on a large farm field.
-Lucky for us that swales are also applicable on a residential scale, and our environment desperately needs them.
-We can all do our part with this simple technique.
+Lucky for us that swales are also applicable on a residential scale, and–when constructed in the appropriate location–our environment desperately needs more of them.

 - Swales mitigate stormwater runoff.